Quantum-Classical Transitions in Complex Networks: Quantum Statistics

-Both these distributions approach the classical behaviour in proximity of the high-temperature limit, showing a quantum-classical transition.
-Such phenomenon occurs when particles occupy excited states sparsely.
-In particular, considering the thermal wavelength $\lambda$ and the density $\rho$, the following conditions can be stated:
+Both these distributions approximate the classical behaviour in proximity of the high-temperature limit, showing a quantum-classical transition.
+This phenomenon occurs when particles sparsely occupy excited states.
+In particular, with $\lambda$ thermal wavelength and $\rho$ density, the following conditions hold:

 The classical regime is described by the Maxwell-Boltzmann distribution.
-In particular, with $Z = \sum_{j} g_{j}e^{-\frac{\epsilon_{j}}{k_{b}T}}$ partition function, we write:
+In particular, with $Z = \sum_{j} g_{j}e^{-\frac{\epsilon_{j}}{k_{b}T}}$ partition function, we write